conan0h/MusicVisuals/README.md

 Student Number: C20394301

-## Instructions
-- Fork this repository and use it a starter project for your assignment
-- Create a new package named your student number and put all your code in this package.
-- You should start by creating a subclass of ie.tudublin.Visual
-- There is an example visualiser called MyVisual in the example package
-- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
-A combination of visuals which transition using an in-built timer.
+Our groups Music Visualizer compiles a montage of different visuals all inspired by the song "Kids" by MGMT.
+The song was split into parts which transition using an in-built timer.

 # Instructions
 Simply press the space bar and watch the show unfold.

 # How it works
 ## In order of appearance
 ## Timer